 Talent positioning the omentum, liver, and bile duct next to the stomach and fixing them in place with pins.

 Talent stretching and attaching the skin to the platform using velcro and pins.
+(Velcro and Pins not needed)

 Talent plugging in the platform light to a power source and switching it on.